tommueller/ng-mat-search-bar/README.md

 - **open()**: opens the searchbar
 - **close()**: closes the searchbar

+and a property:
+- **searchVisible**: which holds the current visibility state of the search-input

 ## Contributions

 Please don't hesitate to file an issue or send in a PR if you have any improvements or found bugs.